William Douglass (physician): Smallpox inoculation controversy

-In 1721, while smallpox was spreading through Boston, Cotton Mather learned of the Turkish practice of inoculation to control the severity of smallpox, accounts of which had been published that year in the Philosophical Transactions of the Royal Society (William Douglas claimed to have loaned those issues of the Transactions to Mather).
+During the 1721 Boston smallpox epidemic, Cotton Mather learned of the Turkish practice of inoculation to control the severity of smallpox, accounts of which had been published that year in the Philosophical Transactions of the Royal Society (William Douglas claimed to have loaned those issues of the Transactions to Mather).
 Mather urged that inoculation for smallpox be practiced in Boston.
 William Douglass, along with almost all of Boston's physicians, opposed inoculation.
 Mather and Douglass attacked each other personally, and publicly through newspapers like The Boston Gazette and The New-England Courant respectively.
 By the next year, however, Douglass admitted that the inoculations were safer and more effective than he had believed they would be in 1721, and he eventually performed them himself, although he remained on bad terms with Mather.

 Epidemic of 1735/1736

 In 1735 and 1736 an epidemic of diphtheria or scarlet fever struck Boston.
 Douglass's account of the disease, The Practical History of a New Epidemic Eruptive Miliary Fever, with an Angina Ulcusculosa, Which Prevailed in Boston, New England, in the Years 1735 and 1736, has been called "one of the most valuable essays upon diphtheria up to that time", and "the first adequate description of scarlet fever in English."
 The Practical History was reprinted in The New England Journal of Medicine in 1825, as "one of the best works extant on the subject."
 Cadwallader Colden wrote that Douglass had published the "only successful method of cure" for the disease.